 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. area of records and how to process performance documentation) collection and archiving were identified.
-SeeA.3.3 2010 B.11.
+Final Concl. monitoring equipment and installations?
+Are the calibration intervals being observed? monitoring equipments and installations and the calibration frequency were identified.
+SeeA.3.3 B.10.9.
+Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR Procedures for day-to-day record handling, collection and archiving were identified.
+SeeA.3.3 OK B.11.
 Monitoring of Leakage It is assessed whether the monitoring plan provides for reliable and complete leakage data over time.
-B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining leakage? /1/ DR Leakage emission is not required to be considered as per Methodology AMS-III.D. version 14 ОК B.11.2.
-Are the choices of project leakage indicators reasonable and conservative? /1/ DR See B.11.1. ОК B.11.3.Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.11.1. ОК B.12.
+B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining leakage? /1/ DR Concerning leakage, no sources of emission were identified according to AMS-III.D version14.
+OK B.11.2.
+Are the choices of project leakage indicators reasonable and conservative? /1/ DR See B.11.1.
+OK B.11.3.
+Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.11.1.
+OK B.12.
 Monitoring of Sustainable Development Indicators/ Environmental Impacts It is assessed whether choices of indicators are reasonable and complete to monitor sustainable performance over time.
-B.12.1.
-Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR The simplified monitoring methodology AMS-III.D version 14 and the Brazilian DNA do not require the monitoring of social and environmental indicators. ОК B.12.2.
-Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic /1/ DR See B.12.1 ОК
+B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by /1/ DR The simplified monitoring methodology AMS-III.D version 14 and the Brazilian OK